 - Pentagon—DNS changes, such as A record changes.
 We store DNS changes for up to four years.

-The event history part of the timeline uses three lines, from top to bottom, to represent the following event types.
+The Event History uses three lines, from top to bottom, to represent the following event types:

 - DNS Changes—The top line uses dark grey to show DNS record events, such as A record changes.